SnickCH/InsurgencySandstormDedicatedServer/README.md

 If you don't use Mods you can just delete the two line with the ``` Mods.txt ``` and ```Mods``` folder.
 The same for ``` Engine.ini ``` or ``` Admin.txt ``` if you are not using it.
 On my host where docker is running, my path with the config is ``` /home/gameadmin/insurgency/... ``` .
 You have to replace this with the path you are using.

 # Update(s)
-The image is updated daily, so you don't have to update anything inside the container.
+The image is updated on a daily base between 02:00 am and 04:00 am UTC+1.
+You don't have to update anything inside the container.
 Check the dokumentation how you can use watchtower to let your server restart daily and then use the newest image (downtime of your game server <1min to get the newest version).

+What watchtower does
+- Check if a new image is available
+- Download the new image - this may take a few minutes, depending on your internect speed (3-5gb to download)
+- Restart the container and use the new image (<1min)

 Read our [Wiki](https://github.com/SnickCH/InsurgencySandstormDedicatedServer/wiki/updates) about this topic.

 # Where to run the Docker Container
 Read our [Wiki](https://github.com/SnickCH/InsurgencySandstormDedicatedServer/wiki/requirements) about this topic.
 Here are some basic information about the needed system requirements if you are new to this topic.

 # How to get the image
 The ```restart.sh``` script above downloads automatically the image at the first start, if it is not locally available for your docker instance.
-You also can automatically download the image
+You also can automatically download the image.
+The ```restart.sh``` does NOT update the image.
+Use watchtower for this (check the "updates" section)
 ```
 docker pull snickch/insurgencysandstormdedicatedserver
 ```